rag-wtf/split/README.md

     ```

 5.  **Running the application locally (Uvicorn):**
-    You can run the FastAPI application directly using Uvicorn:
+    You can run the FastAPI application directly using the following shell script:
     ```bash
-    python dev.py
+    ./start_server.sh
     ```
     Alternatively, you can run:
     ```bash
-    uvicorn split:app --reload --host ${HOST:-0.0.0.0} --port ${PORT:-8000}
+    python split.py
     ```
     The application will typically be available at `http://localhost:8000` (or the host/port specified in your `.env` file or command).